snapshot-labs/score-api/STRATEGIES.md

 ## Checklist for new strategies

-Here is a simple checklist to look at when reviewing a PR for a new strategy:
+Here is a simple checklist to use when reviewing a PR for a new strategy:

 ### Overview